There are now 3 possible online modes for units:

 Click on an offering mode for more details.

 This unit aims to give students an appreciation of the services and products available to consumers.
 This differs from the institutional focus provided elsewhere in the MAF program.

 - 6 points

-- Indicative assessments in this unit are as follows: (1) assignments; (2) participation; and (3) examination.
+Indicative assessments in this unit are as follows: (1) assignment; (2) participation; and (3) examinations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)